opencluster/design/Locks/Locks.md

 ### How it clusters.

 It is very similar to the OpenCluster-Data service, but only records the state of a lock.
 Also, each server needs to be kept in sync with the Cluster.
 Each server should have exactly the same dataset.

+When a lock is set, it is based on a name.
+The name can be quite large, should be considered a string of characters, and should be human readable, however, it doesn't have to be.
+The actual name is a binary string.
+The 'name' is hashed to return a 64-bit integer.
+The integer should have a low possibility of clashing (multiple names resulting in the same integer), however, it is possible, therefore the integer is used to provide a fast index, but is not required to be unique (although it is expected that it will still be mostly-unique).

+The 64-bit hash (referred to as IDX), will be used to determine which server will be primarily responsible for it.
+Depending on the number of servers in the cluster, a number of buckets will be allocated.
+Each server in the cluster will take ownership of particular buckets.
+It will continuously attempt to keep the bucket responsibilities  shared evenly amongst the cluster members.

+Unlike the Opencluster-Data product, the locks service will ensure that each cluster member maintains a copy of the buckets that it is not responsible for.
+However, each bucket will have a primary, and a secondary allocated.
+This means that if a server stops responding, the entire cluster is aware of the node that is expected to take over.

+If mutliple nodes go down at the same time, then the cluster will go into recovery mode and responsibilities will be transferred.

+Every time a lock is set, the request is directed to the cluster node that is responsible for that lock (based on the IDX hash).
+When the lock is accepted, the primary node sends a message to all other nodes to tell them about the lock (so that they can keep their records up-to-date).

+NOTE: When using LocationDomains, it can be configured that a copy of the lock data is kept within each LocationDomain, but the number of copies within each LocationDomain can be limited (to a specific number of copies).
+This can help reduce the amount of network traffic, and resources required to maintain the multiple copies of the Lock data.

 ### How locks are set, released (and how does it prevent unauthorised release)